Auxiliary power

-Uses/Implementations
+Uses and implementations

 Many uses and implementations of auxiliary power are experimented with to increase its efficiency.
 One such experimentation was to find a better way to operate a diesel engine with fuel cell based auxiliary power units.
 The method of which is to separate hydrogen-rich gas from the diesel fuel to generate electricity separately in an auxiliary power unit.
 With this process, an effective reduction in emissions can be achieved by lowering the consumed volume of gas per hour.
 However, upon power demands reaching 60% a sharp decrease in performance occurs, which can be solved by using a diesel or kerosine fuel with a maximum CO concentration of 1.5%.

 There are a variety of other implementations of auxiliary power units in energy systems.
 This explains for how a significant portion of emissions come from commercial vehicles.
 Diesel engines operating within densely populated areas, running within an ineffective range in order to power their auxiliary systems, such as refrigeration, are contributors to a large portion of the emissions from automobiles.
 Using a model with a diesel powered four-stroke engine on a truck with 100% load capacity driving a combination of typical urban and city road cycles, emissions and auxiliary power demand were recorded.
 Then by using the calculated auxiliary power demand, a source was developed to support the demand for the auxiliary systems in the form of a PEM fuel cell.
 The end product of the PEM fuel cell was able to support the auxiliary systems of the truck using a maximum of 5 kW of power.
 This input was able to sustain the cooling chamber, cabin air-conditioning, radio unit, etc. The introduction of this fuel cell also contributed to a 9% reduction in diesel fuel consumption and 9.6% reduction in emissions.

-Legal Requirements for Industries
+Legal requirements for industries

 The United States Environmental Protection Agency has set out rules and guidelines for how auxiliary and supplemental power sources (ASPS) that provide secondary power to wastewater treatment plants in case of a blackout.
 ASPS should be able to supply enough power to run the plant effectively, and be available for start-up in a short period of time in case of emergency.
 Types of ASPS necessary for adequate power generation include: internal combustion engines, microturbines, solar cells, fuel cells, and wind turbines.
 ASPS technology is required to be reliable enough to start up quickly, and run for extended periods of time, (i.e. 48 hours or more) with sufficient fuel.